makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 ### Extra Credits

-> EXTRA CREDIT 1: It’s can take a while to search IMDb and then whittle down the response to a single movie.
+> EXTRA CREDIT 1: It can take a while to search IMDb and then whittle down the response to a single movie.
 Using a more sophisticated set of Session Attributes, try persisting information relevant to the movie in the session, and extracting subsequent user requests from the session instead of querying IMDb.

 > EXTRA CREDIT 2: Our codebase is looking pretty scrappy, and it’s highly procedural.
 There are a few things that feel like they’re violating the ‘Don’t Repeat Yourself’ rule by duplicating knowledge about the system at several points.
 Try refactoring the procedural codebase into something a little more OO.
 If you do it right, you’ll wind up with the start of a useful framework that could abstract some of the messy JSON manipulation we’ve been doing.
 This will be the subject of module 4.